Skip to main content

 What is Possible Scan Interference?

-The Possible Scan Interference issue will be shown when a port that was first detected as open, is later found to be closed.
-Given the number of possible causes, it can be a particularly difficult issue to diagnose from afar, but there are a few likely culprits that we've listed below.
+The Possible Scan Interference issue will be shown when a port initially detected as open is later found closed.
+Given the number of possible causes, it can be particularly difficult to diagnose from afar, but there are a few likely culprits we've listed below.

 What could be causing it?

-To help identify the cause of the issue, one of the first things to take a look at is the Raw Scanner Output (RSO).
+To help identify the cause of the issue, one of the first things to look at is the Raw Scanner Output (RSO).
 To view this, follow the steps below:

-Take note of the ports shown under the Scanner Output title.
-In this case, it's port 80 but there may be a number of ports listed here.
+3. Take note of the ports shown under the Scanner Output title.
+In this case, it's ports 443 and 22, but there may be a number of ports listed here.

-Once you have this information, you can then use this to identify a possible cause and potentially a solution:
+Once you have this information, you can use it to identify a possible cause and, potentially, a solution.

 Web Application Firewalls – Ports 80/443

-You can also filter your Targets page using the 'WAF interference detected' filter on the left-hand side to view any affected targets:
+You can also filter your Targets page using the 'WAF interference' filter on the left-hand side to view any affected targets:

 If you have a WAF on the target, the scanning activity may be detected as malicious and therefore blocked from reaching the target.